Gulden/gulden/doc/building.md

 Note
 -----

-Please note that in order to achieve quality and consistency Munt is written to modern software standards, this means that we use the latest languages (C++17) and recent libraries (boost) which may not be present on older distributions.
+Please note that in order to achieve quality and consistency Gulden is written to modern software standards, this means that we use the latest languages (C++17) and recent libraries (boost) which may not be present on older distributions.

-In order to build Munt you will therefore require a recent compiler (GCC 7.2 or newer) and recent libraries which means you should either use a recent distro or manually install these.
+In order to build Gulden you will therefore require a recent compiler (GCC 7.2 or newer) and recent libraries which means you should either use a recent distro or manually install these.

 These instructions do not deal with this, however we will provide distro specific instructions in future to assist with this.